welbornt/passgen/README.md

 ## Script Description

-The python script utilizes the `argparse` module to handle command line arguments, and the `random` and `string` modules to generate the password.
+passgen utilizes the `argparse` module to handle command line arguments, and the `random` and `string` modules to generate the password.

 1. **Argument Parsing:**
     - passgen parses command-line arguments for password length, number of special characters, numbers, capital letters, lowercase letters, and file output.